Andalusian elections

 No hay anuncios

 To combat this dilemma and try to recover, from the PSOE they insist on three messages: mobilization of the left, "coherence" and concentration of the vote.
 First, they encourage the electorate to go out and vote and cling to the data: they recall that in the Spanish elections of 2023 there were half a million more voters for Pedro Sánchez than those who opted for Espada in 2022.
 Therefore, they argue, there is room for improvement.
 Second, they ask voters to be "coherent" if they are left-wing and not to opt for the PP even if the polls say what they say.
-And, thirdly, that they concentrate their vote on Montero and not opt for other left-wing options such as Endavant Andalusia or Per Andalusia.
+And, third, that they concentrate their vote on Montero and not opt for other left-wing options such as Endavant Andalusia or Per Andalusia.
 "The second week of the campaign always goes well for us," optimistically point out from the PSOE, while other leaders cling to the idea that there may be hidden votes and the result may be better than the polls suggest.
-On Sunday, on Ferraz street, everyone will hold their breath.
+On Sunday, everyone on Ferraz street will hold their breath.